Multi-View Class Incremental Learning: Experiments

 \subsection{Ablation study}

 Another set of experiments is performed to demonstrate the effectiveness of combining inter-view orthogonality fusion and inter-class selective weight consolidation, compared with that of giving equal treatment to each view or class.
-To this end, we employ two additional networks that are built by either orthogonality fusion only (Net1) or selective weight consolidation only (Net2).
-Table \ref{Table_6} reports the results of different combinations.
-We observe that the Net1 regards each view as a separate task, which neglects the fusion of the complementary and consensus information among them; the Net2 amounts to applying two orthogonality fusions, with one for views and another for classes.
+To this end, besides EWC, we disentangle two additional networks that are built by either selective weight consolidation (SWC-Net) only or orthogonality fusion (OF-Net) only.
+Table \ref{Table_6} reports the results of different components or combinations.
+We observe that EWC and SWC-Net suffer from serious performance degradation since they regard each view as a separate task.
+This not only neglects the fusion of the complementary and consensus information but also exacerbates the challenges existed in MVCIL; And OF-Net amounts to applying two layer-wise orthogonality fusions, with one for views and another for classes.
 This sometimes requires sufficient memory to maintain these orthogonal subspaces and is more vulnerable to increasing the generalization bound error \cite{bartlett2002rademacher} during sequential training.
-By contrast, the proposed method outperforms the Net1 and Net2 on the four different datasets, implying its effectiveness in incrementally recognizing new classes from a continual stream of views.
+By contrast, the proposed method outperforms the competitors on the four different datasets, demonstrating its effectiveness in incrementally recognizing new classes from a continual stream of views.